antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 ## Phase 5 – Attempted XDR Analytics Rule Scenario (Java → PowerShell)

-To simulate a more advanced execution chain, Java was installed with the intention of triggering a suspicious parent–child process relationship.
+To test a more suspicious execution chain, Java was installed with the intention of triggering an analytics rule based on a non-standard parent process launching PowerShell.

 ### Java Installation & Validation